The PDF, TXT, and SLA formats each offer many options and so they're

 screen of your device is wide enough you'll see an in-page viewer

-for PDFs and text files, but on narrow devices these files open in
+for PDFs and TXTs, but on narrow devices these files open in a new

 If you're logged in you'll also have a link called "Your